-The current Mac Pro was first unveiled two and a half years ago at WWDC in June 2013.
+The current Mac Pro was first unveiled just over two and a half years ago at WWDC in June 2013.
 It took another six months before Apple was able to start selling it (and a few more months for some customers to start to receive their units).
 Two years on, for a 'top of the range Mac' the Mac Pro is looking rather long in the tooth.

 In this article we will be looking at rumours surrounding the new Mac Pro release date, and features and specs we hope to see in the 2016 version of the Mac Pro.

 The good news, for those hoping to upgrade to a new Mac Pro soon, is that code in El Capitan is hinting that a new Mac Pro with 10 USB 3 ports could arrive soon; new Intel Xeon Skylake chips have arrived.

 On-the-other-hand, perhaps the Mac Pro should just be discontinued.
 A Mac Observer story suggests that it's been a flop.
 It might just be time for Apple to go back to the drawing board if it is to save what appears to be an unpopular Mac.

 Last updated to include information regarding faulty graphics cards in the current Mac Pro

 Also read: Apple rumours and predictions for 2016